jwdink/ETML/README.md

 - **Ascending ('asc')** : The default.
 Pick the filenames within the folder in alphabetical/numeric order.
 - **Descending ('desc')** : Pick the filenames within the folder in reverse-alphabetical/numeric order.
 - **Sample Randomly ('sample')** : Randomly sample without replacement.
-If number of trials is greater than number of stim in folder, exhaust folder contents before looping back over.
-Number of trials can also be less than number of stim.
+  - If number of stimuli is greater than or equal to number of trials, this has obvious behavior: draw from pool of possible stimuli for each trial.
+  - If number of stimuli is less than number of trials, behavior is easiest to explain by example: if there are 10 stimuli, and 20 trials, this will sample without replacement as if there was two of each stimuli.
+(Number of trials must be an even multiple of number of stimuli.)
+By default, this does not allow consecutive presentation of the same stim-item (which means if there are only two stim-items, this will not actually shuffle!).
+- **Sample Randomly, Allow Consecutive ('sample_consec')** : Same as above, but this *does* allow for consecutive presentation of identical stim-items.
 - **Sample Randomly with Replacement ('sample_replace')** : Randomly sample *with* replacement.
-- **Sample Randomly Non-Consecutive ('sample_noconsec')** : Randomly sample, replace only as needed.
-It's easiest to explain behavior of this option with an example.
-Imagine you have 10 files (e.g., images) in a folder, and you want to present these for 30 trials.
-This option will present each of the 10 stim-files 3 times in total.
-It will pick the order randomly, with the constraint that the *same* stim-file can not be shown twice in a row.
-So this option is for when you have more trials than images.
-If this option is set on a block with 'TrialShuffle' set to 1, an error will be thrown (since shuffling the trials could put identical stim-files in consecutive order).

 ___